garygriswold/Bible.js/Docs/Release_2.x/AudioPlayer_TestPlan.md

 6. When the user changes Bible versions, the audio should continue, and jump to the position in the text that is being listened to.

+7. Repeat tests 5 and 6 using Airpod (wireless earphones)

 Network Reliability
 -------------------

-1. Test that once a download is started the handler is disabled to prevent multiple downloads
+1. Test that once a download is started the handler is disabled to prevent multiple downloads.
+(How should I test this?)

 2. Timeout - The timeout is currently set very long and I don't know how to change that.
+(So, what?)

-3. Once a requested download succeeds, that audio should begin playing.
+3. Once a requested download succeeds, the play button should become enable.

-4. While an audio is in progress the App will allow the user to do other things.
+4.